 If a search result is from a data leak, an additional Leak Context View Switch will appear below the Metadata View Switch.
-Leak Context is information from the DarkOwl analyst team that gives additional enrichment regarding the leak, and may include some or all of the fields listed in the table below.
-Note: not all fields may be available or known for all leaks.
+Leak Context is information from the DarkOwl analyst team that gives additional enrichment regarding the leak, and may include relevant dates, content information, and target information.